 The Corporate Social Responsibility Impact on Business: Investing in Local Education Could Yield Higher Returns

-What is the corporate social responsibility impact on business?
+What is the corporate social responsibility impact on a business?

-Today’s modern consumer expects companies to think beyond profit, with the increased spotlight on corporate social responsibility (CSR), in the news and on social media, companies are facing more scrutiny than ever to effect change in their communities.
+Today’s modern consumer expects companies to recognize the social responsibility of business and think beyond profit.
+With the increased spotlight on corporate social responsibility (CSR), in the news and on social media, companies are facing more scrutiny than ever to effect change in their communities.
 While this is all well and good, it’s hard for a business to justify spending money on CSR if there is no clear impact of corporate social responsibility on business profitability.

 In a survey of adult consumers conducted by EVERFI, 58% say the social impact of the company is important when deciding which product to buy; 76% said they believe engagement in the broader community is important to brand reputation; and nearly half felt that companies have an obligation to take actions to improve societal problems, even if those problems aren’t related to the company’s business operations.
 The survey results make it hard to deny the corporate social responsibility impact on business.